 The IgM molecule consists of two μ heavy chains and two κ or two λ light chains.
-IgM has an “additional” heavy chain constant domain and absence of a hinge region in the μ-chain.
+IgM has an “additional” heavy chain constant domain and the absence of a hinge region in the μ-chain.

 The molecular formula of IgM is (μ2κ2)n or (μ2λ2)n, where n =1 or 5

 IgM has two forms; monomeric IgM (membrane-bound on B cells) and pentameric IgM (secreted by plasma cells).
-In pentameric IgM, five monomer units are held together by disulfide bonds that link their carboxyl-terminal heavy chain domains (Cμ4/Cμ4) and their (Cμ3/Cμ3) domains held together by a Fc-linked polypeptide called the J (joining) chain.
+In pentameric IgM, five monomer units are held together by disulfide bonds that link their carboxyl-terminal heavy chain domains (Cμ4/Cμ4) and their (Cμ3/Cμ3) domains held together by an Fc-linked polypeptide called the J (joining) chain.
 Find more about immunoglobulin M (IgM) and its functions here.

 Immunoglobulin E (IgE)

 The IgE molecule consists of two ε heavy chains and two κ or two λ light chains.
 IgE has an “additional” heavy chain constant domain and the absence of a hinge region in the ε-chain.
 Immunoglobulin E (IgE) is well known for its role in mediating immediate hypersensitivity reactions.
 More information about IgE will be published later in another blog post.